EutechCybernetic/LDAPSyncTool/README.md

 ### ldap.query
 The actual LDAP query to issue to fetch the required users.
 This query must return all users that need to be synced with iviva
+### ldap.batchSize
+When set, limits the number of items that get fetched on each query.
+Multiple queries will be made until all items are recovered

 ### ldap.getAllAttributes
 When set to true, the query will return all attributes that each user has, regardless of what has been configured in the `attributes` dictionary

 ### ldap.attributes
 This is a dictionary mapping LDAP attributes to the corresponding iviva attributes.
 Note that `userAccountControl` is always added and you should not have to explicitly map it here.